 We have expert betting tips for the card this Saturday at Moonee Valley that features nine quality betting races.

-Premier racing returns to Moonee Valley and we have our best value bets for every race on the card.
+Racing at The Valley continues, and we have our best value bets for every race on the card.

 Moonee Valley horse racing tips

 Race 1.
 (12:50) Roll the Dice Racing Plate (1200m)

 #5 – Widaad – Bet @ Sportsbet

 Loved the way it won on debut at Wangaratta, and despite facing a rise in class, connections must be confident.

 The Hayes-trained filly by Snitzel scored by 1.5 lengths in a professional manner and it bodes well for the rest of the season.

 Betting will be a good guide, but punters should get value odds in the opener.